protocol/research-website/content/posts/202012-arpm-announcement/index.md

 ---
-Protocol Labs is currently accepting applications for its Associate Research Program Manager (ARPM) ten week summer program (2021).
+Protocol Labs is currently accepting applications for its Associate Research Program Manager (ARPM) ten-week summer program (2021).
 The ARPM program is an opportunity for undergraduate students to learn to grow and support research programs, drive research initiatives, and engage in meta-research analyses (researching high-level ways to improve the efficacy and impact of research programs).